 This is okay.
 It just means the rest is too hard right now and you need to regather your strength.
 Avoid too much stimulation, either physical or emotional.
 Avoid getting stuck in here – you have to go out sometimes and do a bit even if you don’t feel like it, but aim for bite sized portions and give yourself leave to back off and take a break.

 Once the mind has reoriented to the change we have a new pattern of seeing the world and behaving installed.
-Our new “world view” has encompassed the change from how it was before to how it is now and we have a prototype model of “how to be” worked out that we are comfortable with.
-We have accepted the change, whether we like it or not, and we feel at peace.
+Our new model of the world has encompassed the change from how it was before to how it is now and we have a prototype model of “how to be” worked out that we are comfortable with.
+We have accepted the change, whether we like it or not.

 Don’t be disheartened, it is natural to bounce between feelings.